Unit 6 - Practice Quiz

 region based segmentation Medium

-A. A very relaxed criterion results in over-segmentation.
+A. A very strict criterion results in under-segmentation.

-C. A very strict criterion results in under-segmentation.
+B. A very relaxed criterion results in over-segmentation.

 28 The split-and-merge segmentation technique represents an image using which specific data structure?